Ride-The-Lightning/RTL/README.md

 ### Remotely from another computer on the same local network as the node
 To access the application remotely from a computer, ensure that the firewall running on your node allows access on port 3000.
-You would need the IP address of your application to access the application.
+You would need the IP address of your node to access the application.

 E.g. if the IP address of your node is 192.168.0.15 then open your browser at the following address: http://192.168.0.15:3000 to access RTL.